Plaza Asia 18th Floor - Zone D

 PLENARY SESSION 1

-From Policy Foundation to Implementation:
+From Policy Foundation to Implementation: Governing CCS for Decarbonization Strategy

-This session will explore how CCS governance moves
+This session will explore how CCS governance moves from policy foundations to effective execution,

-from policy foundations to effective execution, focusing on regulatory alignment and implementation mechanisms that enable investment-ready deployment and support Indonesia’s sustainable
+focusing on regulatory alignment and implementation mechanisms that enable investment-ready deployment and support Indonesia’s sustainable carbon economy.

 PLENARY SESSION 2

-Building Regional CCS Landscape Across the Border,
+Building Regional CCS Landscape Across the Border: Strategic Priorities for Connectivity and Scale

 This session will explore how cross-border collaboration and G2G agreements can enable the development of regional CCS hubs, with a focus on integrated transport and storage infrastructure.
-It will
+It will also examine Indonesia’s strategic role as a CCS anchor in driving Asia-Pacific connectivity, investment flows, and large-scale deployment.

 PLENARY SESSION 3

-Scaling Asia Industrial Decarbonization:
+Scaling Asia Industrial Decarbonization: CCS for Shaping the Future of Clean Industry

-This session will discuss how CCS technologies can evolve from early deployment to scalable, cost-efficient systems by drawing lessons from initial projects, improving operational performance, and unlocking economies of scale.
+This session will discuss how CCS technologies can evolve from early deployment to scalable, cost- efficient systems by drawing lessons from initial projects, improving operational performance, and unlocking economies of scale.

 PLENARY SESSION 4

 This session will examine how capital can be mobilized for CCS by aligning policy frameworks, risk allocation, and financing structures.
-It will explore the role of public–private finance, fiscal incentives, carbon markets, and risk-sharing mechanisms in supporting
+It will explore the role of public–private finance, fiscal incentives, carbon markets, and risk-sharing mechanisms in supporting bankability and enabling clear pathways to final investment decisions (FID).

 CONCURRENT SESSION 1